Hi,

 QUICK SEARCH Vermeer's paintings

-Reproductions.
-First of all, you will probably be looking for a book with good reproductions of the Vermeer's complete oeuvre as well as a straightforward overview of his life and artistry.
+REPRODUCTIONS.
+First of all, you will probably be looking for a book with good reproductions of Vermeer's complete oeuvre along with a straightforward overview of his life and artistry.
 The quality of reproductions varies notoriously from book to book.
-The two publications reviewed below feature all of Vermeer's paintings with more than acceptable degree of accuracy.
+The three publications reviewed below feature all of Vermeer's paintings with more than acceptable degree of accuracy.

-Biography.
+BIOGRAPHY.
 Secondly, you will probably want to know something about Vermeer's life.
 There are two excellent volumes available.
 Until the mid-1800s, Vermeer's painting had largely been forgotten so historians knew nothing of his life.
-Although great progress was made during the first half of the 20th century, it wasn't until 1986, when the American economist John Michael Montias published his Vermeer and His Milieu: A Web of Social History that the first clear picture of Vermeer's life and extended family was set down in once and for all.
+Although great progress was made during the first half of the twentieth century, it was not until 1986, when the American economist John Michael Montias published his Vermeer and His Milieu: A Web of Social History that the first clear picture of Vermeer's life and extended family was definitively documented..

-However, Gregor Weber has recenty published a remarkable, thorough reveiw of Vermeer's ties to the Delft Jesuits and the painter's relationship with the camera obscura.
+However, Gregor Weber has recently published a remarkably thorough review of Vermeer's ties to the Delft Jesuits and the painter's relationship with the camera obscura; Johannes Vermeer: Faith, Light and Reflection, which It should be considered good reading for the more attetentive mid-level Vermeer readers.

-Walter Liedtke's Vermeer: The Complete Painting offers and succinct but penetrating account of the artist's life and pictorial evolution.
+Walter Liedtke's Vermeer: The Complete Paintings offers a succinct but penetrating account of the artist's life and pictorial evolution.

 The other two books listed in the first two categories offer accounts of Vermeer's work and life, however, more complex issues of artistry and iconographic meaning are not investigated at great length.
 One of the most suggestive and widely read interpretations of Vermeer's art is Lawrence Gowing's monograph, Vermeer, although it demands the reader's full attention and may pose some problems for readers whose mother tongue is not English.
 The other two volumes, A Study of Vermeer by Edward Snow and the catalogue of the historic Washington/The Hague Vermeer 1994 exhibition should be considered as well.